apache/spark/docs/quick-start.md

   "Spray Repository" at "http://repo.spray.cc/")
 {% endhighlight %}

+If you also wish to read data from Hadoop's HDFS, you will also need to add a dependency on `hadoop-client` for your version of HDFS:

+{% highlight scala %}
+libraryDependencies += "org.apache.hadoop" % "hadoop-client" % "<your-hdfs-version>"
+{% endhighlight %}

-Of course, for sbt to work correctly, we'll need to layout `SimpleJob.scala` and `simple.sbt` according to the typical directory structure.
+Finally, for sbt to work correctly, we'll need to layout `SimpleJob.scala` and `simple.sbt` according to the typical directory structure.
 Once that is in place, we can create a JAR package containing the job's code, then use `sbt run` to execute our example job.

 {% highlight bash %}
 $ find .